Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Introduction

 The associated data in either theoretical or experimental quantum coherence studies come in the form of a time series.
-Thus, introducing additional analysis techniques, beyond the traditional Fourier transform would be undoubtedly well-founded.
-Two closely related ones generally applicable to many branches of science and engineering are the short time Fourier transform and the wavelet transform, where the latter is a multi-resolutional tool predominantly used in signal and image processing \cite{addison02}.
-In physics, the wavelet transform received an early welcome, as in the area of Ising spin chains \cite{phillies95-1, phillies95-2, phillies96}, and recently promoted by its landmark role in the groundbreaking detection of gravitational waves \cite{abbot16,pham17}.
+Thus, introducing additional analysis techniques, beyond the traditional Fourier transform, would be undoubtedly well-founded.
+Two closely related ones generally applicable to many branches of science and engineering are the short-time Fourier transform and the wavelet transform, where the latter is a multiresolution tool predominantly used in signal and image processing \cite{addison02}.
+In physics, the wavelet transform received an early welcome, such as in Ising spin chains \cite{phillies95-1, phillies95-2, phillies96}, and was recently promoted by its landmark role in the groundbreaking detection of gravitational waves \cite{abbot16,pham17}.
 Being an active field, one of the latest developments is that the resolution level in the frequency axis is increased via synchrosqueezed wavelet transform (SST) by reassigning the instantaneous frequencies of the underlying wavelet transform \cite{daubechies11, tary18}.